Display Google map inside WordPress form

 From your WordPress dashboard navigate to the “All Forms” section in RegistrationMagic.
 Move your cursor across one of the forms.
 Click on the “Field” hyperlink or the “Field Manager”.

-Click on “Add Field” from the operations box.
-Look for read only, display fields.
-Click on the “Map” widget from the Magic Widget pop-up.
-This will navigate you to a page named “Map Widget”.
+Click on “Add Field” from the operations box, and navigate to “Map Widget”.
 On this page, you can add or modify any address as per your needs.

 Before going ahead, please note that you must not forget to configure the autocomplete feature in the address field.
 You can configure the autocomplete feature from the External Integrations icon inside the Global Settings.
 You will need to configure Google Maps API key.